Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ## Skirmisher

-### Acrobatic

-You may move through the tiles of hostile creatures.

 ### Daring

 After you successfully use the Dodge reaction, you may make an attack of opportunity against the creature whose attack you dodged without spending your reaction.